prepare.blog

 • Emergency ration bars or MREs — grab-and-go backup

-Where to buy in bulk affordably: Warehouse clubs like Costco and Sam’s Club offer the best per-unit prices on rice, beans, and canned goods.
+Where to buy affordably: Warehouse clubs like Costco and Sam’s Club offer the best per-unit prices on rice, beans, and canned goods.
 Restaurant supply stores sell institutional-sized cans at a fraction of grocery store cost.
-If you’re near one, LDS Home Storage Centers sell basic staples at cost — you don’t need to be a member of the church to shop there.
+And if you’re near one, LDS Home Storage Centers sell basic staples at cost — you don’t need to be a member of the church to shop there.

 For a deeper dive into shelf-stable options, check out best non-perishable foods for your emergency pantry.